Subject6735/stealthgame-winforms/README.md

 - `Model_PlayerDetectedByGuardMove`: check if the guards' vision screen has entered the player, if the game is over.
 At the same time, the guards' move is checked.
-- `Model_LoadTest`: Test the loading of the game model with a mocked perperformance layer.
+- `Model_LoadTest`: Test the loading of the game model with a mocked persistence layer.